 #5 – Reward yourself.

-And remember, if your kids see you saying NO in a clear, positive and respectful way they are more likely to do so themselves.
+And remember, if your kids see you saying NO in a clear, positive and respectful way, they are more likely to do so themselves.
 This will set them up for success in the future, because they can set boundaries, something every mom wants for her child.

 So really, it’s a two for one win.
 More time for you and a lesson learned for your kids.
 Well done, Mom!

-Get in touch with me NOW for more ways to help your dreams come true!
+Contact me NOW for more ways to help your dreams come true!
 You will be happy you did.